awcnoanswer/xd_git/readme.md

-Hi,we are learning Git together.
+Hi,we are learning Git together. and to never
 Have a good time!
+have fun.